JoshuaLampert/clean-math-presentation/template/main.typ

   $
     integral_0^oo exp(-x^2) dif x = pi/2
   $<eq:important>
-  We can then refer to this equations as @eq:important.
+  We can then refer to this equation as @eq:important.
   Equations without a label will not be numbered:
   $
     sum_(n=1)^oo 1/n^2 = pi^2/6